NicolaasVanRenne/Viral-Read-Detection/README.md

 # Reference
-When using this code, please cite the INVADEseq authors: Galeano-Niño et al., Nature 2022
+When using this code, please cite Van Renne et al. 2024 PLoS One (in press) and the INVADEseq authors: Galeano-Niño et al., 2022 Nature.